What is Role-Based Access Control (RBAC)?

 4. Keep data safe

 Organizations rely on their employees to keep the sensitive information they hold secure.
-This is why ensuring their access to this information has been carefully managed using a role-based access control system is essential.
+This is why it is essential to ensure their access to this information has been carefully managed using a Role-Based Access Control system.

 Share this article